browserengineering/book/book/visual-effects.md

 Rasterizing with Skia
 =====================

-\index{canvas}Now our browser has an SDL surface, a Skia surface, and can copy between them.
+Now our browser has an SDL surface, a Skia surface, and can copy between them.
 Now we want to draw text, rectangles, and so on to that Skia surface.
 This step---coloring in the pixels of a surface to draw shapes on it---is called "rasterization"\index{raster} and is one important task of a graphics library.

 We'll need our browser's drawing commands to invoke Skia, not Tk methods.
 Skia is a bit more verbose than Tkinter, so let's abstract